 Starting with objects, and then moving to people, and then finishing with opportunities will give you some structure for your gratitude practice.
 Remember — gratitude should become a daily practice, not just something that you do once in a while.
 Eventually, once you become skillful at practicing gratitude, you can maintain a feeling of gratitude throughout the entire day.

 And if that doesn’t stop you from hating Mondays, then I don’t know what will!
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.